Before You Go

 ☐ Insect repellent

-☐ Personal first aid kit (Band-aids, antibiotic ointment, ibuprofen, moleskin, eye drops, etc.)
+☐ Personal first-aid kit (Band-aids, antibiotic ointment, ibuprofen, moleskin, eye drops, etc.)

-☐ Spare pair of glasses and/or contacts (Blowing sand can cause problems for contact wearers)
+☐ Spare pair of glasses and/or contacts (blowing sand can cause problems for contact wearers)

 ☐ Cash for gratuities and goodies at Phantom Ranch (credit cards also accepted at Phantom Ranch)

-☐ River shoes or sandals with a heel strap (such as those made by Chaco® chacos.com)
+☐ River shoes or sandals with a heel strap (such as those made by Chaco®) “Aqua socks” strongly discouraged

-☐ Athletic Shoes or lightweight hiking boots: Comfortable, with good tread and well broken-in (not new)
+☐ Athletic shoes or lightweight hiking boots: comfortable, with good tread and well broken-in (not new)

-☐ Hiking socks: 3-4 pair mid-weight
+☐ Hiking socks: 3-4 pairs, mid-weight

 ☐ Long-sleeved shirts: 2-3 lightweight and light color for sun protection (old dress shirts work well)